-2. IO0 - IO3 are used for Quad SPI instructions, /HOLD (or /RESET) function is only available for Standard/Dual SPI.
+2. IO0 - IO3 are used for Quad SPI instructions (factory default for Quad Enabled part numbers with ordering option "IQ").

 3. The /RESET pin is a dedicated hardware reset pin regardless of device settings or operation states.

-If the hardware reset function is not used, this pin can be left floating or connected to VCC in the system
+If the hardware reset function is not used, this pin can be left floating or connected to VCC in the system.